Samuel789/MediPi/README.md

 ![Element image](https://raw.githubusercontent.com/Samuel789/MediPi/master/systemStructure.jpg)

 The system uses the same security protocols as the original MediPi project, including two-layer encryption with both patient- and device-specific certificates.

+## About this Project

+This proof-of-concept system was developed by Sam Chase as an MSc project at the University of York.